U.S. sees coldest February since 1989 amid global temperature dip

 According to data the National Oceanic and Atmospheric Administration (NOAA) released Monday, during the Feb.
 11-16 period, more than 120 all-time cold temperature records were broken across the Central and Southern United States.
-Six states

-— Nebraska, Iowa, Kansas, Missouri, Oklahoma and Arkansas — registered one of their coldest 10 Februaries on record.
+Six states — Nebraska, Iowa, Kansas, Missouri, Oklahoma and Arkansas — registered one of their coldest 10 Februaries on record.

 The month ranked as the 19th-coldest month of February since reliable instrument records began 127 years ago, NOAA found.
 Despite the cold February, the months of meteorological winter, consisting of December through February, were in the warmest one-third of past winters, at 1.4 degrees above average.

-The cold in the U.S., combined with unusually frigid air across much of Eurasia, resulted in global warmth less pronounced compared to recent Februaries, according to a separate report released by the Copernicus Climate Change Service, a program of the European Commission.
+The cold in the United States, combined with unusually frigid air across much of Eurasia, resulted in global warmth less pronounced compared to recent Februaries, according to a separate report released by the Copernicus Climate Change Service, a program of the European Commission.
 Copernicus found that globally, February averaged about 0.46 degrees Fahrenheit (0.26 degrees Celsius) above the 1981-2010 average and still 2.2 degrees (1.2 degrees Celsius) above preindustrial levels, when averaged over the last 12 months.

 The planet’s average temperature was cooler compared to other recent Februaries, but still well above average, in keeping with trends related to global warming from human-caused greenhouse gas emissions.
 The relatively cool start to 2021 is a likely indication that the year won’t set another record for the warmest year, as 2016 and 2020 did.